Gastroenterology & GI Surgery

 “I think this AGA statement really cements intestinal ultrasound as more than just a novel technology — it’s a new standard of care,” said Dr. Bincy Abraham, director of the Houston Methodist Underwood Center’s Fondren Inflammatory Bowel Disease Center and lead author of the update.
 “With its ability to assess inflammation in real time, free from the burdens of sedation or radiation, intestinal ultrasounds are reshaping the way gastroenterologists monitor and manage IBD.”

-Benefits of intestinal ultrasound
+Benefits of IUS

 “Ultrasound is substantially more patient-friendly and patient-centered than traditional diagnostic methods,” Dr. Abraham asserted.
 “It can be performed in a matter of minutes during the patient’s in-person clinic visit, no bowel prep, no anesthesia, no separate appointments.
 This not only spares patients the ordeal of invasive procedures, it also facilitates more proactive and precise disease management as providers can now make on-the-spot adjustments to care.”